implydata/plyql/README.md

-`-c`, `--concurrent`       | the limit of concurrent queries that could be made simultaneously, 0 = unlimited, (default: 2) `-fu`, `--force-unique`    | force a column to be interpreted as a hyperLogLog uniques `-fh`, `--force-histogram` | force a column to be interpreted as an approximate histogram
+`-c`, `--concurrent`       | the limit of concurrent queries that could be made simultaneously, 0 = unlimited, (default: 2) `-fu`, `--force-unique`    | force a column to be interpreted as a hyperLogLog uniques `-fh`, `--force-histogram` | force a column to be interpreted as an approximate histogram `--use-segment-metadata`   | Use the segmentMetadata query for introspection instead of GET /druid/v2/datasources/...

 ## Examples